BetMGM bonus code: 20% deposit match or $1.5K insurance | Goal.com US

 How to claim the BetMGM promo code

-You can claim either of the BetMGM promo codes if you live in one of the following states: AZ, CO, IL, IN, IA, LA, KS, KY, MA, MD, MI, NJ, OH, PA, TN, VA, WV, WY.
+Both BetMGM promo codes are available to new players from the following states: AZ, CO, IL, IN, IA, LA, KS, KY, MA, MD, MI, NJ, OH, PA, TN, VA, WV, WY.

-- Click here to go to the BetMGM Sportsbook and use code GOALNEWS1600 when creating your account
+- Click here to go to BetMGM and use promo code GOALNEWS1600 when registering your new account

 - Provide your details and verify the information